Welcome to The Purple Painted Lady on-line shopping cart

 2. Apply one thick coat of another color.
 A few favorites are Louis Blue, French Linen or Paris Gray.
 Wait an hour or so and then……apply a second coat.
 The wood should be totally covered.

 3. Brush on a coat of Annie Sloan Clear Wax using the Ultimate Wax Brush.
 The piece will get darker and smoother, taking on a new look.
-Let dry at least 30 minutes so that the wax is no longer tacky to the touch.
-Then using sandpaper and Grade 3 steel wool (although Annie prefers NO wool), rub and distress it until it has an aged, worn look.
+Your piece should feel dry very quickly if applying correctly – like in minutes after waxing.
+So once it is smooth to the touch.
+Then using sandpaper or Grade 3 (000) steel wool (although Annie prefers no wool), rub and distress it until it has an aged, worn look.
 Concentrate on corners, edges and legs, especially working over keyholes, finials, handles and carvings.

 4. Brush on Annie Sloan Dark Wax.
 It is recommended to have a second wax brush as so to not contaminate the brush you always use for Clear wax.
 This wax gives a smooth, satin finish and highlights details.
 Be careful not to use too much Dark Wax because it can look sloppy….then use Grade 1 steel wool as the last step, to take off excess wax until you get the look you want.
 The end result will be a piece that looks old, special and one-of-a-kind, as if it was found at a Paris flea market.